 The Tax Legislation contains many provisions that are effective for tax years beginning on or after January 1, 2018.
 Because we are a fiscal year U.S. taxpayer, certain provisions, such as the global intangible low-taxed income tax and foreign-derived intangible income deduction on certain foreign-source income and new limitations on certain business deductions, will begin applying to us for our fiscal year ending November 2, 2019 (fiscal 2019).
-For fiscal 2018, the most significant impacts include a lower U.S. federal corporate income tax rate, a re-measurement of certain net deferred taxes to reflect the revised tax rates and a new transition tax on the deemed repatriation of certain foreign earnings.
-The phasing in of the lower corporate income tax rate results in a blended federal tax rate of 23.4% for fiscal 2018, compared with the previous 35% rate.
+For fiscal 2018, the most significant impacts include a lower U.S. federal corporate income tax rate, a remeasurement of certain net deferred taxes to reflect the revised tax rates and a new transition tax on the deemed repatriation of certain foreign earnings.
+The phasing in of the lower corporate income tax rate results in a blended federal tax rate of 23.42% for fiscal 2018, compared with the previous 35% rate.
 The federal tax rate will be reduced to 21% in subsequent fiscal years.

-Non-U.S. jurisdictions accounted for approximately 76.0% of our total revenues for the nine-month period ended August 4, 2018, compared to approximately 79.3% of our total revenues for the nine-month period ended July 29, 2017.
+Non-U.S. jurisdictions accounted for approximately 76.1% of our total revenues for the three-month period ended February 3, 2018.
 This revenue generated outside of the U.S. results in a material portion of our pretax income being taxed outside the U.S., primarily in Bermuda, Ireland and Singapore, at tax rates ranging from 0% to 33.3%.
 The Company has a partial tax holiday in Singapore through August 2019 and a partial tax holiday in Malaysia through July 2025.
-The impact on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$123.8 million and a foreign effective tax rate of approximately 4.5% for the three-month period ended August 4, 2018, compared to a benefit of approximately \$182.6 million and a foreign effective tax rate of approximately 5.8% for the three-month period ended July 29, 2017.
-The impact on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$182.6 million and a foreign effective tax rate of approximately 5.8% for the three-month period ended July 29, 2017.
-The impact on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$334.9 million and a foreign effective tax rate of approximately 5.3% for the nine-month period ended August 4, 2018, compared to a benefit of approximately \$266.7 million and a foreign effective tax rate of approximately 5.1% for the nine-month period ended July 29, 2017.
+The impact on our provision for income taxes on income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$98.1 million and a foreign effective tax rate of approximately 6.5% in the three-month period ended February 3, 2018, compared to a benefit of approximately \$84.1 million and a foreign effective tax rate of approximately 4.8% in the three-month period ended January 28, 2017.
 A reduction in the ratio of domestic taxable income to worldwide taxable income effectively lowers our overall tax rate, due to the fact that the tax rates in the majority of foreign jurisdictions where we earn income are lower than the U.S. statutory rate.
-In addition, our effec
+In addition, our effective income tax rate can be impacted each year by amounts for discrete factors or events, and acquisition-related accounting adjustments.